Nissan Altima owners have reported 91 problems related to service brakes (under the service brakes category).

 See all problems of the 2005 Nissan Altima.

-The VIN of the problem Altima is 1N4AL21E38_.
-The vehicle is a 2008 Nissan Altima.
+The contact owns a 2008 Nissan Altima.
 The contact stated that as she attempted to use the push button ignition start and applied the brakes, the brakes seized abnormally and the vehicle did not start.
 The contact played around with several wires above the brake pedal to get the vehicle to start however, the failure recurred numerous times.
 The vehicle was not diagnosed or repaired.
 The manufacturer was notified and provided no assistance.
 The failure and current mileages were 80,000.
-The failure date was 06/09/12.

-There was crash involved with this problem.
-Consumer owns 2011 Nissan Altima.
+The contact owns 2011 Nissan Altima.
 The contact stated that while driving at 5 mph, coming to a stop the contact applied on the brake pedal when it went straight to the floor.
 The brakes were applied with extreme pressure when the vehicle finally stopped going over a small median in a parking lot and hitting a fence.
 There were no damages to the vehicle and no injuries to the contact.
 The vehicle was towed to a garage , the vehicle was not diagnosed nor repaired.
 The failure and the current mileage was 4,900.
 Cv.
-It was April 3, 2012 when this service brakes issue occurred.

 See all problems of the 2011 Nissan Altima.